frank-charbonier/FIDIC/README.md

 * [Bug Fixes/history](https://github.com/FranckLab/FIDIC/wiki/Bug-Fixes!)
 * [Franck Lab](https://www.franck.engr.wisc.edu/)

-## Usage Notes

-You will run **run_FIDIC.m**.
-All other files are subfunctions.
-The comments in run_FIDIC.m give an explanation of the input parameters.

-This m file is currently set up to run as a function, but you can comment out the first line and uncomment the section ``INPUTS'' to run as a script.

 ## Cite
 If used please cite:
 [Bar-Kochba E., Toyjanova J., Andrews E., Kim K., Franck C. (2014) A fast iterative digital volume correlation algorithm for large deformations.
 Experimental Mechanics. doi: 10.1007/s11340-014-9874-2](http://link.springer.com/article/10.1007/s11340-014-9874-2?sa_campaign=email/event/articleAuthor/onlineFirst)